 Experience: The successful candidate must possess at least three (3) years’ experience in provision of crisis support services, and a sound grasp of the principles of crisis evaluation and clinical interviewing, with a demonstrated ability to facilitate communication between/among multiple entities and 5150 Certification completed in San Luis Obispo County.

-Crisis Stabilization Unit (CSU) Medical Professional (Nevada County)
+Crisis Stabilization Unit (CSU) Mental Health Professional (Nevada County)

 Interested candidates, please submit a cover letter and resume to: